greeneyedgeek/RamMemory/README.md

 # ram-memory
-A RAM implementation on an Altera Cyclone II FPGA
+A VHDL RAM implementation on an Altera Cyclone II FPGA